Refresh Extracts

 When the original data changes, you can refresh the extract using Desktop by selecting a data source on the Data menu, and then selecting .
 Extracts can be set up in two ways: fully refreshed or incrementally refreshed.

 With a full refresh, all the data in the extract is replaced with the latest information from the original data source.
-An incremental refresh only adds the new rows since the last refresh.
-If you want more details on how to extract your data, you can visit the Extract Your Data Page.
+An incremental refresh has two variations: only add the new rows since the last refresh, or define a time period from the refresh date to refresh.
+The optional second approach addresses the need to update the extract if there is a possibility that already-extracted data may have changed in the data source.
+If you want more details on how to extract your data, see Extract Your Data.

 Before you refresh extracts